-Policy 5.3.3: Encourage the development of affordable housing by strengthening the capacity of the Moderately Priced Dwelling Unit (MPDU) program and other affordable housing programs.
+Policy 5.3.3: Encourage the development of affordable housing by strengthening the capacity of the Moderately Priced Dwelling Unit(MPDU) program and other affordable housing programs.

-&lt;sup>32 Tax increment financing, or TIF, subsidizes companies by refunding or diverting a portion of their taxes to help finance development in an area or (less frequently) on a project site.
+32 Tax increment financing, or TIF, subsidizes companies by refunding or diverting a portion of their taxes to help finance development in an area or (less frequently) on a project site.

-&lt;sup>33 Mixed-income housing development is generally defined as housing units affordable to a broad range of income levels.
+33 Mixed-income housing development is generally defined as housing units affordable to a broad range of income levels.

-&lt;sup>34 A Moderately Priced Dwelling unit, or MPDU is Montgomery County's inclusionary zoning program that requires 12.5%-15% of new units in a development to be affordable to households earning 65 % of area median income (AMI) for garden-style apartments and 70 % for high-rise apartments.
+34 A Moderately Priced Dwelling unit, or MPDU is Montgomery County's inclusionary zoning program that requires 12.5%-15% of new

+Draft Work Product for Planning Board Review on June 11, 2020 units in a development to be affordable to households earning 65 % of area median income (AMI) for garden-style apartments and 70 % for high-rise apartments.

-Action 5.3.3.a: Consider implementing income averaging to reach broad levels of affordability.
+Action 5.3.3.a: Consider implementing income averaging35 to reach broad levels of affordability.